-Concentration Curriculum (30 cr.)
+Practice Area Curriculum (30 cr.)
 Health

-Students, who elect to practice in the health arena, apply the knowledge and skills of advanced social work practice to build and work effectively with multi-disciplinary teams that include physicians, nurses, dentists, psychiatrists and other health care professionals.
+Students, who elect to practice in the health arena, apply the knowledge and skills of advanced social work practice to build and work effectively with interprofessional teams that include physicians, nurses, dentists, psychiatrists and other health care professionals.
 They learn the medical terminology to conduct bio-psycho-social assessments based on myriad disease entities and patient dynamics.
 As social workers, they understand how healthcare is financed in the United States, analyze how financial resources for healthcare affect individual patient care, and advocate for change that improves access for all individuals regardless of race, ethnicity, gender, age, sexual orientation or other factors.

-- S618 Social Policy and Services II: Health (3 cr.) - S623 Practice Research Integrative Seminar I (3 cr.) - S651 Social Work Practicum II (4 cr.) - S652 Social Work Practicum III (5 cr.) - S661 Executive Leadership Practice (3 cr.) - S692 Practice Skills for Health Care Settings (3 cr.) - S693 Practice with Individuals, Families and Communities in Healthcare Settings (3 cr.) - S694 Social Work Practice with Older Adults OR S696 Loss Grief, Death & Bereavement (3 cr.) - 3 credit hours of another 600-level course
+SWK-S 692 Practice Skills for Health Care Settings (3 credits) SWK-S 693 Practice with Individuals, Families and Communities in Healthcare Settings (3 credits)

+- SWK-S 694 Social Work Practice with Older Adults OR S696 Loss Grief, Death & Bereavement (3 credits) - 3 credit hours of another 600-level elective course